tedsta/gosfml/README.md

 A rewrite of my favorite multimedia library, SFML, in Google's Golang

 # Installing Dependencies
-Having installed go with proper root, you will additionally need some Open GL headers and the glfw3 go package.
+Having installed go with proper [path](http://golang.org/doc/code.html#GOPATH), you will additionally need some Open GL headers and the glfw3 go package.
 The required headers are [glfw3](http://www.glfw.org/download.html) and [glew](http://glew.sourceforge.net/install.html).
 If you're on a mac, you can use homebrew:

 ```
 brew tap homebrew/versions